Logo

 Should You Use Multiple Brokers?

-There are strong reasons to maintain more than one account:
+There are practical reasons to keep more than one account:

 Exchange vs. Over-the-Counter Brokers